 Prudential (PRU) Gains As Market Dips: What You Should Know

-Heading into today, shares of the financial services company had gained 6.28% over the past month, outpacing the Finance sector's gain of 4.72% and the S&P 500's gain of 2.36% in that time.
+Coming into today, shares of the financial services company had gained 8.15% in the past month.
+In that same time, the Finance sector gained 5.07%, while the S&P 500 gained 0.39%.

-Wall Street will be looking for positivity from Prudential as it approaches its next earnings report date.
-This is expected to be February 3, 2022.
-The company is expected to report EPS of $2.36, down 19.45% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $13.48 billion, down 10.57% from the year-ago period.
+Prudential will be looking to display strength as it nears its next earnings release, which is expected to be February 3, 2022.
+In that report, analysts expect Prudential to post earnings of $2.36 per share.
+This would mark a year-over-year decline of 19.45%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $13.48 billion, down 10.57% from the year-ago period.

 Any recent changes to analyst estimates for Prudential should also be noted by investors.
-Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.24% lower.
-Prudential is currently sporting a Zacks Rank of #3 (Hold).
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+Within the past 30 days, our consensus EPS projection has moved 0.54% lower.
+Prudential currently has a Zacks Rank of #3 (Hold).

-Valuation is also important, so investors should note that Prudential has a Forward P/E ratio of 9.02 right now.
-This valuation marks a discount compared to its industry's average Forward P/E of 9.82.
+In terms of valuation, Prudential is currently trading at a Forward P/E ratio of 9.24.
+This represents a discount compared to its industry's average Forward P/E of 10.44.

-Also, we should mention that PRU has a PEG ratio of 0.95.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-PRU's industry had an average PEG ratio of 1.06 as of yesterday's close.
+It is also worth noting that PRU currently has a PEG ratio of 0.97.
+This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
+Insurance - Multi line stocks are, on average, holding a PEG ratio of 1.09 based on yesterday's closing prices.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.